-- If any controversy or claim arising out of the attorney-client relationship cannot be settled by the parties, the controversy or claim must be submitted to mediation under the Mediation Rules of the American Arbitration Association (AAA).
-Should the mediation not be successful in resolving the issue, the matter will be submitted to arbitration in accordance with the Commercial Rules of the AAA then in effect (as modified herein).
-The discovery rules, including sanctions, of the Federal Rules of Civil Procedure are to be applied in any such arbitration, modified as may be necessary in the opinion of the arbitrator(s) to give effect to the AAA rules governing timeliness.
+- a.
+If any controversy or claim arising out of the attorney-client relationship cannot be settled by the parties, the controversy or claim must be submitted to mediation under the Mediation Rules of the American Arbitration Association (AAA).
+Before pursuing any claim other than a dispute as to the reasonableness of the fees and costs charged, the client must comply with all conditions precedent regarding ACTIONS AGAINST LICENSED PROFESSIONALS under C.R.S. § 13-20-602.
+Should the mediation not be successful in resolving the issue, the matter will be submitted to judicial determination before a “Statutory Judge” in Denver, Colorado.

-- Pursuant to paragraph 6.d, above, the foregoing mediation / arbitration clause does not apply to actions for the collection of fees and costs, which are to be handled through ordinary collection procedures, including appropriate litigation.
+- b.
+Pursuant to paragraph 6.5, the foregoing mediation clause does not apply to actions for the collection of fees and costs, which are to be handled through ordinary collection procedures, including appropriate litigation.

-- In the event of a dispute as to the amount of any fee due and owing (as opposed to the mere collection of a fee), you have the option of referring the matter to the Colorado Bar Association Fee Dispute Resolution Committee (or like organization by whatever name) (303-860-1112 or 800-332-6736) in place of AAA mediation or arbitration.
+- c.
+In the event of a dispute as to the reasonableness of any fee due and owing (as opposed to the mere collection of a fee), the client has the option of referring the matter to the Colorado Bar Association Fee Dispute Resolution Committee (or like organization by whatever name) (303-860-1112 or 800-332-6736).
 Alternatively, a Louisiana client may refer the matter to the Louisiana State Bar Association Legal Fee Dispute Resolution Program in New Orleans (504-566-1600 or 800-421-5722).

 Frequently Asked Questions